SKLB-lab/CoralBioinfo/data/seq/README.md

-Here are bioinfo-sequences in CoralBioinfo for BLAST and download.
+Here are sequences in CoralBioinfo for BLAST and download.